robgietema/nick/docs/index.md

 ✓ You don't need specific Plone add-ons
 ✓ You want built-in AI/RAG capabilities
 ✓ You value a lean, readable codebase
-✓ You have access to Rob for support
 ✓ You're starting a new project (no migration needed)

 ## When to Choose Plone